-After decades of searching, astronomers have finally found the collapsed core of the nearest supernova recorded in recent history.
+After decades of searching, astronomers have finally found evidence for a collapsed core at the center of the nearest supernova recorded in recent history.

 In the 33 years since a supernova blew up in one of our nearest neighboring galaxies, astronomers haven’t been able to solve the mystery of what happened to the star.
 Now, we may finally have an answer.